 The Institute of Electrical and Electronics Engineers (IEEE) supports academic and research fields, including computer science, engineering, and information technology.

 Do you have to include an IEEE citation in your research paper?
 What format do you use?
 How do you include it in the text of your document?
 These questions can be difficult to answer if you're not familiar with the IEEE citation style.

 In this blog post, we will walk you through all of the steps necessary to properly cite an IEEE source.
 We will also provide some examples so that you can see how it is done in practice.
 So, let's get started!

 The IEEE citation style is a specialized form of formatting used for papers that have to do with technical subjects and computers.
 This type of writing has been popularized by students in these respective fields as well because it helps them label their work appropriately when referencing other sources or citations within the paper itself.

-The institute, IEEE, helps create and manage many industries and fields standards.
+The institute, IEEE, helps create and manage many industries and field standards.
 Their style guide has a well-defined and structured format for books, journals, papers, and websites.
 Besides manually making the references and bibliography in your paper citation, you can also use an online citation maker.